thindil/steamsky/bin/doc/MODDING.md

 `./steamsky --debug=everything`

-At this moment available are two types of debug:
+At this moment available are three types of debug:

 - Option 'everything' mean to log each debug message to file.
 At this moment this mean informations about loading game data (ships/recipes/items/modules) and some combat data.
-This option may be useful to check correctness of data of added new items, etc.
+This option may be useful to check correctness of data of added new items, etc. Additionally it spawn debug menu for modifying the game data.
 - Option 'combat' mean to log debug messages only from combat.
+- Option 'menu' spawn only debug menu after start the game for modifying it data.